DantasB/qrcode-generator/README.md

 $ touch .env

 # Create the following parameters
- DIR_NAME="qrcodes" #The directory path where the qrcodes will be stored CSV_FILENAME="urls.csv" #The csv file path to get all the informations
+ DIR_NAME #The directory path where the qrcodes will be stored CSV_FILENAME #The csv file path to get all the informations

 # Execute the main program
 $ python main.py